dharmafly/elsewhere/_posts/2008-01-01-custom-cache.md

 ---
-heading: Custom Cache
 category: reference
+heading: Custom cache
 ---

-Elsewhere use an in-memory cache to store the html of web pages.
-The options object contains a property called 'cacheTimeLimit' which can be use to set the refresh gap, by default it is set 360000ms.
-The number of items stored in the cache can be limited using the options property 'cacheItemLimit' by default its is set to a 1000 items.
+Elsewhere use an in-memory cache to store the HTML of web pages.

+The options object contains a property called `cacheTimeLimit` that can be used to set the cache refresh time.
+By default, this is 3600000ms (1 hour).
+The number of items stored in the cache can be limited using the options property `cacheItemLimit`.
+By default, the cache is limited to 1000 items.

-You can replace the cache with your own functionally if you want store the cached date in a database or file system.
-To add you own custom cache all you need to do is provide an object contain the following interface:
+You can replace the cache with your own, for example, to store the cached date in a database or file system.
+To add you own custom cache, all you need to do is provide an object containing the following interface:

     {
         function get (url) {